sylvan-lang/happy-self-hosted/README.md

 ### 4. Install the Android App

-Install `HappySelfHosted-Release.apk` on your Android device.
+Download the APK from [Releases](https://github.com/sylvan-lang/happy-self-hosted/releases) and install on your Android device.

 Or build from source:
 ```bash